 A sudden death can place financial stress on those who depend on you.
 If this happens, life cover can help them pay the bills and other living expenses.

-What is life cover
+What is life insurance/life cover

 Life cover may also come with terminal illness cover.
 This pays a lump sum if you're diagnosed with a terminal illness with a limited life expectancy.